commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 final ProductSyncOptions productSyncOptions = ProductSyncOptionsBuilder.of(sphereClient).build();
 ````

-The options can be used to provide additional optional configuration for the sync as well:
+Additional optional configuration for the sync can be configured on the `ProductSyncOptionsBuilder` instance, according to your need:
 - `errorCallBack`
 a callback that is called whenever an event occurs during the sync process that represents an error.
-Currently, these
-events.

 - `warningCallBack`
 a callback that is called whenever an event occurs during the sync process that represents a warning.
-Currently, these
-events.

 - `syncFilter`
  represents either a blacklist or a whitelist for filtering certain update action groups.